Haliastur

 Haliastur is a genus of medium-sized diurnal birds of prey.
 It consists of two species of kites which form part of the subfamily Milvinae; some authorities place these species in the genus Milvus, despite clear differences in behaviour, voice and plumage.

-The genus was erected by the English naturalist Prideaux John Selby in 1840 with brahminy kite (Haliastur indus) as the type species.
+The genus was erected by the English naturalist Prideaux John Selby in 1840 with the brahminy kite (Haliastur indus) as the type species.
 The name of the genus combines the Ancient Greek hali- "sea-" and the Latin astur meaning "hawk".

 Description

 The two Haliastur species are medium-sized birds of prey with a strong, slightly squat rump, small head, relatively short and wide wings, a medium-long, rounded tail and short but strong legs and toes.

-The Whistling kite reaches a body length of 50 to 60 centimeters and has a wingspan of 120 to 145 centimeters.
+The whistling kite reaches a body length of 50 to 60 centimeters and has a wingspan of 120 to 145 centimeters.
 Males weigh an average of 700 grams, the females are significantly heavier at 850 grams.
-The Brahminy kite is a little smaller.
+The brahminy kite is a little smaller.
 Its body length is 44–52 cm, of which 18–22 cm are accounted for by the tail.
 The span is 110–125 cm.
 There is no sexual dimorphism in either species, but the females are slightly larger than the males in both species.